 When cost sharing is offered, it is understood and agreed that the applicant must provide the amount of cost sharing as stipulated in its proposal and later included in an approved agreement.
 Cost sharing may be in the form of allowable direct or indirect costs.
 For accountability, you must maintain written records to support all costs which are claimed as your contribution, as well as costs to be paid by the Federal government.
 Such records are subject to audit.
 The basis for determining the value of cash and in-kind contributions must be in accordance with OMB Circular A-110, (Revised), Subpart C.23—Cost Sharing and Matching.
 In the event you do not provide the minimum amount of cost sharing as stipulated in the approved budget, ECA's contribution will be reduced in like proportion.

 III.3.
 Other Eligibility Requirements

-Bureau grant guidelines require that organizations with less than four years experience in conducting international exchanges be limited to $60,000 in Bureau funding.
-ECA anticipates awarding one grant, in an amount up to $8,500,000, to support program and administrative costs required to implement this exchange program.
+(a) Bureau grant guidelines require that organizations with less than four years experience in conducting international exchanges be limited to $60,000 in Bureau funding.
+ECA anticipates making one award, in an amount up to $8,500,000 to support program and administrative costs required to implement this exchange program.
 Therefore, organizations with less than four years experience in conducting international exchanges are ineligible to apply under this competition.
 The Bureau encourages applicants to provide maximum levels of cost sharing and funding in support of its programs.